JackWink/tweakable/README.md

 v0.0.2

 * Inject String Arrays (multi-select)
+* Support injection for non-static fields
 * Look into generating XML instead of java
-* ... or look to generate more efficient java
+* Or look to generate more efficient java

 ## Progress